flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 - `Validators.password()`: Checks if the field contains a valid password.
 A password may require some conditions to be met in order to be considered as valid.
 - `Validators.phoneNumber()`: Checks if the field contains a valid phone number.
-- TODO `FormBuilderValidators.city()` - requires the field's value to be a valid city name.
-- TODO `FormBuilderValidators.country()` - requires the field's value to be a valid country name.
-- TODO `FormBuilderValidators.firstName()` - requires the field's value to be a valid first name.
-- TODO `FormBuilderValidators.lastName()` - requires the field's value to be a valid last name.
-- TODO `FormBuilderValidators.passportNumber()` - requires the field's value to be a valid passport number.
-- TODO `FormBuilderValidators.ssn()` - requires the field's to be a valid SSN (Social Security Number).
-- TODO `FormBuilderValidators.state()` - requires the field's value to be a valid state name.
-- TODO `FormBuilderValidators.street()` - requires the field's value to be a valid street name.
-- TODO `FormBuilderValidators.username()` - requires the field's to be a valid username that matched required conditions.
-- TODO `FormBuilderValidators.zipCode()` - requires the field's to be a valid zip code.

 ## Supported languages